EthanPierce723/ethanpierce.github.io/_posts/2023-03-30-E3-is-Dead copy.markdown

 ---
 layout: post
 title:  E3 is Dead.
-Here are it's Best and Worst Moments
+An Ode to its Best Moments.
 description: The only event where best and worst where interchangeable.
 date:   2023-03-30 15:01:35 +0300
 image:  '/images/DNDBanner.JPG'